Smoothing and adaptation of shifted P\'olya Tree ensembles: Supplementary materials.

 On Figure \ref{cycl_plot}, we see (in the particular case $L=3$ and $m=3$) that on the interval $ [2^{-L}m;1-2^{-L}m) $, the basis functions $S_{i,2^L,m}$ are equal to the basis functions $B_{i+2m+1,m+1}$ from Figure \ref{bsplin}.

-Figure \ref{fpf_draw} depicts a $1$-step aggregation of a Pólya Tree draw as introduced in Section \ref{DPA_subsection}.
+Figure \ref{fpf_draw} depicts a $1$-step aggregation of a TPT sample as introduced in Section \ref{DPA_subsection}.
 One sees that it smoothes the histogram, as it tends to a piecewise linear density.
 Even though it remains a histogram function, this added smoothness accounts for better estimation performance with the priors introduced in the paper.